-Data sets are configurable objects that store your data (think of them as Excel worksheets, or
+Data sets are configurable objects that store your data (think of them as Excel worksheets,

-user permissions, and then import data into it.
+set user permissions, and import data.

-delete data sets at any point in time.
+change data sets at any point in time.

 Some common examples of data sets are: